grafana/writers-toolkit/docs/sources/writing-guide/contribute-documentation/index.md

 ## Contributing across versions

-Editing the main branch of a project affects the content in the "next" directory of the website.
+When you edit the `main` branch of a project, it affects the content in the `next` directory of the website.
-To edit previous versions including "latest", the most recent release, and other versions, you must backport the changes into the long-lived version branches in the project repository.
+To edit a previous version, or `latest` (the most recent release), you must backport the changes into the long-lived version branches in the project repository.

 Backporting is most easily achieved using the backport vMAJOR.MINOR.x labels on the GitHub pull request.